mikemaccana/agave/README.md

 A lightweight library for cleaner, simpler Javascript.

-For modern browsers (Chrome, Firefox, IE9 and newer) and for node.js
+For modern browsers (Chrome, Firefox, IE9 and newer) and node.js.

  - Only adds things you use every day.
-See 'What does Agave provide?' below
+See 'What does Agave provide?' below.
  - Is tiny.
 Around 2K unminified.
  - Built for ES5, leveraging ES5’s fast native methods and avoiding polyfill code for ancient browsers.
- - Is an AMD module, easily loadable by requirejs in both the browser and node.
+ - Is an AMD module, easily loadable by [RequireJS](http://requirejs.org/) in both the browser and node.

 ## What does Agave provide?

-### Object
+### Object methods

 #### .getKeys()
 Returns an array of the object’s keys.